Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

 </ul>
 ~~~

-###Put Request - Creating data
+##Put Request - Creating data

-To add the ability to create a new post we firstly create an input field and assign a method with a reference as an argument (title).
+To add the ability to create a new post, we firstly create an input field and assign a method with a reference as an argument (title).

 ~~~
 <input